ivoras/pipeman/README.md

 ## The protocol

-The protocol used is (currently) very simple: As soon as a node connects to the server it must send its name followed by a newline.
+The protocol used is (currently) very simple: As soon as a node connects to the server it must send its name (case sensitive) followed by a newline.
 Immediately after that, it can send (and) receive whatever data it needs to.